NYPL/dgx-skip-navigation-link/README.md

 to screen readers that the contents of the element should be read.
 See [Keyboard Accessibility: Tabindex](http://webaim.org/techniques/keyboard/tabindex).

+The component include both a link a skip navigation link and a link the main NYPL Accessibility page.

 ## Props

 - `id`: ID of the skip navigation link element (String, default: "skip")